serbrious/neuro-game-sdk/Unity/README.md

 This is the documentation for the Unity version of the Neuro SDK.
 If you are looking for the general API documentation, look [here](../API/README.md).

+> [!Note]
+> This SDK has been open-sourced as a reference and has not been tested properly yet.
+> You may encounter issues when using it.
+If you do, please open an issue.
+> Proper testing will be done before the game jam starts.

 ## Installation

 > [!Note]